ShayokhShorfuddin/Sprint/README.md

 ## Get Started
-To get started with Sprint, follow the steps below - Head to https://sprint-pi.vercel.app and download the latest Sprint release.
+To get started with Sprint, follow the steps below -<br>Head to https://sprint-pi.vercel.app and download the latest Sprint release.
 After downloading, copy the path to sprint.exe and add the path into yours environmental variables.

 ## Syntax